You are here: Home | Australia | The Cook Islands

 COOK ISLANDS TRAVEL GUIDE: 15 HIDDEN GEMS IN THE SOUTH PACIFIC

-Scattered over a vast expanse of the South Pacific roughly 3,000 kms north east of New Zealand and 4,725 kms south of Hawaii, the Cook Islands is still one of the world’s least known and unspoiled destinations.
-15 tiny Islands are “hidden” in nearly two million square kilometres of ocean, which is an area slightly bigger than Indonesia or Mexico and the world’s largest multi-use marine park.
-1,433 kms separates the most northerly island from the most southerly and each and every one is unique.
+Scattered over a vast expanse of the South Pacific roughly 3,000 kms north east of New Zealand and 4,725 kms south of Hawaii, the Cook Islands is still one of the world's least known and unspoiled destinations.
+15 tiny Islands are “hidden” in nearly two million square kilometers of ocean, which is an area slightly bigger than Indonesia or Mexico and the world's largest multi-use marine park.
+1,433 kms separates the most northernly island from the most southernly and each and every one is unique.
 Many have stunning lagoons and, by law, no building on any island is taller than the tallest palm tree…and there are plenty of those.
 The sand is white; if you venture to the outer islands, the only footprints in it could be yours.
 The usual greeting is “Kia Orana” which means may you live long.
-And life moves at the sort of pace the rest of the world has forgotten.

 GETTING THERE